Deviled eggs

 1 cup hot water

-Cream together butter and sugar.
-Add egg and molasses.
-Sift all dry ingredients together and add slowly to butter mixture.
+together and add slowly to butter mixture.
 Beat until smooth.
-Add hot water, and mix quickly.
-Pour into prepared greased and floured shallow pan.
-Bake at 350* for 45 minutes.
+Add hot water, and mix

 Barbara's Hershey Bar Cake